florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Results**: Today, we have been very productive by fixing the issue with our temperature/CO2 sensor.
 We have also added and calibrated our moisture sensor.
 All the data was displayed succesfully on the LCD screen.
 For the calibration, we had to take a series of measures when the sensor was dry and submerged in water.
 We got a high limit when dry and a low limit when wet.
 We adapted our code to work this range as a percentage and this is what is displayed on our screen.

+## 🗓️ Monday, 26th of January 2026

+* **Florent Gilliéron**: Working on the calibration of the water level sensor.
+* **Julien Mignon**: Updated the daily log.
+Working on the calibration of the water level sensor.
+* **Léon Ehrwein**: Updated the README document andd the diagram.
+Working on the calibration of the water level sensor.